SwirX/SP2YTMusic/README.md

 If you want to rerun the searches or add the playlists again, simply delete all `.json` files except `oauth.json` and `credentials.json`, since those contain your API Tokens.
 Note, that fetching from Spotify gets skipped, if a file `remaining.json` or `yt_playlists.json` exists.

 ## Limitations
 YouTube Music allows regular users to only create **25 playlists every 6 hours**.
 Because of that, SPT2YTM creates a file called `remaining.json`, once the maximum number of playlists are created.
-Once the 6 hours are passed, just rerun SPT2YTM and it will create the remaining playlists automatically, without going through the lengthy process of fetching all the songs again.
+Once the 6 hours are passed, just run SPT2YTM again and it will create the remaining playlists automatically, without going through the lengthy process of fetching all the songs again.

-The way of transfering a song from Spotify to YouTube Music still has room for improvement, because it simplay searches for the songs name + artist and picks the first result.
-95% of the time it gets the right song, but it can happen that the song simply doesn't exist on YouTube Music.
-In that case, it simply gets the next best song fitting the name + artist criteria.
+The way of transfering a song from Spotify to YouTube Music still has room for improvement, because it simply searches for the songs name + artist and picks the first result.
+95% of the time it gets the right song, but it can happen that the song just doesn't exist on YouTube Music.
+In that case, it gets the next best song fitting the name + artist criteria.

 ## Dependencies
 - Python 3.11+